iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - **Pure:** All data belongs to the same class in a subset (Gini Index : 0)
 - **Impure:** Data is a mixture of different classes in a subset.

-Random Forest helps identify important features by analyzing how each feature contributes to splitting the data during the decision-making process of its constituent trees.
+**Random Forest** helps identify important features by analyzing how each feature contributes to splitting the data during the training process of its constituent trees.
 Here's a breakdown:

 1. **Decision Tree Building Blocks:** Random Forest is an ensemble method that combines multiple decision trees.
 Each tree makes predictions by splitting the data based on features (attributes) that best differentiate between the target classes (outcomes).